cartrawler/cartrawler.github.io/docs/android/apis/reservations.md

-   val surname: String, // Surname val resId: String, // Reservation ID val resuid: String, // resuid, use this along with the resId to retrieve the booking later val pickUpDateTime: GregorianCalendar, //The date & time of pickup val returnDateTime: GregorianCalendar,  //The date & time of pickup val pickupLocation: LocationDetails, //Location details of pickup val returnLocation: LocationDetails, //Location details of pickup val insurance: Insurance, // Insurance, null if none attached val rentalInfo: RentalInfo, // Information on reservation costs val vehicle: VehicleDetails) // Information on the selected vehicle
+   val surname: String, // Surname val resId: String, // Reservation ID val resuid: String, // resuid, use this along with the resId to retrieve the booking later val pickUpDateTime: GregorianCalendar, //The date & time of pick-up val returnDateTime: GregorianCalendar,  //The date & time of pick-up val pickupLocation: LocationDetails, //Location details of pick-up val returnLocation: LocationDetails, //Location details of pick-up val insurance: Insurance, // Insurance, null if none attached val rentalInfo: RentalInfo, // Information on reservation costs val vehicle: VehicleDetails) // Information on the selected vehicle